Fluffernuttersandwich/Better7D2DbyFNS/README.md

 # Additional Links

-1. If you would like to see videos of me plyaing through this ModList, or showcasing my POIs and mods, **check out my YouTube page**.
+1. If you would like to see videos of me plyaing through this ModList, or showcasing my POIs and mods, **check out my YouTube channel**.

 **https://www.youtube.com/@FlufferNutterSandwich**